SlicerMorph/S_2020/README.md

 **Computer specs:** Please bring a laptop with these suggested specs:
 *	A quad-core CPU from last couple years (i7 or i5 is preferred).
 *	1920x1080 or higher screen resolution.
-*	8GB or higher RAM (memory)
+*	8GB or more RAM (memory)
 *	100-200GB available storage space (for software and data).
 Please note that solid state drives (SSD) both SATA and non-volatile memory express (NVMe) are preferred over spinning hard-drive disks (HDD) due their high sequential read/write performance (usually 10X or more faster than HDDs).
 *	 A discrete (not an integrated one) GPU with minimum of 2GB of RAM with the latest GPU driver installed.
+(This is not a must, but a recommendation)
 *	A three-buttoned mouse.

-Your laptop should be running windows 10 (windows 7 has issues and is not supported anymore), or Mac OS 10.11 (El Capitan) or later.
-A recent version of a common Linux distribution (like Ubuntu or CentOS) is also fine.
+Your laptop should be running windows 10 (windows 7 has issues and is not supported anymore), or Mac OS High Sierra (10.13) or later.
+A recent version of a common Linux distribution (like Ubuntu 18.04, CentOS 7 or later) is also fine.
 Please note that segmentation is a memory intensive operation.
-It is suggested, you have 6-10X more memory than your full dataset size (i.e., if you are working on a 1024x1024x1024 dataset, you will need about 10GB RAM to work on in in Slicer).
+It is suggested, you have 6-10X more memory than your full dataset size (i.e., if you are working on a 1024x1024x1024 dataset, you will need about 10GB RAM to work on in Slicer).
 You can always reduce your dataset to match your hardware capacity.

-## Required software and data
+## Required software
-You should have these software install these on your laptops before coming to workshop.
+Please participate in one of the tech check-ins scheduled for

-1. Please download the latest preview version (v4.11 series) from https://download.slicer.org, and install the SlicerMorph extension from the extension catalogue [using the Extension Manager](https://www.slicer.org/wiki/Documentation/4.10/SlicerApplication/ExtensionsManager).
+1. August 11th, 11-12p (Pacific Daylight Time)
-2. Alternatively, you can install the a precustomized version of 3D Slicer with all the tools we need pre-loaded.
-Please download it for your OS from http://download.slicermorph.org and follow the instructions in the pdf file.
+2. August 13th, 10-11 (Pacific Daylight Time)

 **Accounts:** Please obtain an account on these websites prior to workshop
 *	MorphoSource: https://morphosource.org